 Everyone copes with trauma and loss differently.
 If someone is not ready to talk about it or seek help, do not push them.
 This might be doing more harm than good because it might interfere with the person’s natural coping system.

-You might want to withdraw from your partner, friends, and from social events.
+You might want to withdraw from your partner, friends, and social events.
 This is to help you to find the stability you perceived lost.
-This might affect your relationships in a negative way if you do not communicate what you need and what you are feeling.
+This might affect your relationships negatively if you do not communicate what you need and what you are feeling.